-STAT 321, Biostatistics, 4 credits
+STAT 311, Regression Analysis, 4 credits

-This course covers fundamental and intermediate topics in biostatistics, and builds on the ideas of hypothesis testing learned in STAT 201 (Statistics I).
+This course covers fundamental to intermediate regression analysis.
+The course builds on the ideas of hypothesis testing learned in STAT201 (Statistics I).
 The focus is on learning new statistical skills and concepts for real-world applications.
-Students will use SPSS to do the analyses.
-Topics include designing studies in biostatistics, ANOVA, correlation, linear regression, survival analysis, categorical data analysis, logistic regression, nonparametric statistical methods, and issues in the analysis of clinical trials.
+Students will use statistical software to do the analyses.
+Topics include simple and bivariate linear regression, residual analysis, multiple linear model building, logistic regression, the general linear model, analysis of covariance, and analysis of time series data.
+Completion of STAT201 (Statistics I) is a prerequisite.